sinclairzx81/smoke/readme.md

 <a name="Http-Upgrade"></a>
 ### Upgrade

-Use upgrade function to convert a Http request into a WebSocket
+Use the upgrade function to convert a Http request into a WebSocket

 ```typescript
 Http.listen({ port: 5000 }, request => Http.upgrade(request, (socket) => socket.send('hello')))